 What is Mochiko?

-Mochiko is a sweet rice flour that you can purchase at Asian markets or even online at Amazon - see below.
+Mochiko is a sweet rice flour that you can purchase at Asian markets or even online at Amazon Mochiko Flour that I use.
 It is a very fine flour and a bright white color compared to traditional wheat flour.
-Mochiko is a gluten-free flour even though it is described as "glutinous".
+It is gluten-free even though it is described as "glutinous".

 Mochikoもち粉 is made from mochigome which is a glutinous short-grain Japanese rice.
-It is sometimes called Gyuhiko 求肥粉 or Daifukuko 大福粉 and is most commonly known for its sticky and chewy texture.
-It is used for making mochi and in many Japanese pastries, desserts, and, of course, waffles.
+It is sometimes called Gyuhiko 求肥粉 or Daifukuko 大福粉 and is most commonly known for its sticky gummy texture.
+It is used for making mochi and in many Japanese pastries and desserts.

 How to Make Mochi Waffles from Scratch